andrei-mikhailovskii/epam-ta-api/README.md

-For a config.properties file containing the key and token, please contact me.
+For a config.properties file containing the key and token, please contact the tester.